 This project is to improve one of the boreholes by installing a new solar-powered pump, 4 solar panels, a 4,000 L water tank and metal tower, and a distribution system to 7 taps located throughout the village.

 The project will be implemented under the direction of the Village Development Committee, Mother’s Club.

 The work will be carried out by a local skilled technician.
 The community will provide local materials and unskilled labor.

 Water Charity funds will be used to purchase the materials and pay for skilled labor.

 Monitoring and Maintenance

 Sustainability of a clean water supply is the goal of this project.
-The PCV and the counterpart will further train the water committee members on basic financial administration and management procedures to ensure financial records are up to date and funds are available to pay for routine maintenance cost at all times.
+The PCV and the counterpart will further train the water committee members on basic financial administration and management procedures to ensure financial records are up to date and funds are available to pay for routine maintenance costs at all times.

 Completion of this project will provide an ample supply of safe drinking water to the community, reduce waterborne illness, and enable young girls to extend their education.

-Instead of two hand pumps serving 100 women daily these taps will serve approximately 30 women for each tap.
+Instead of two hand pumps serving 100 women daily, these taps will serve approximately 30 women for each tap.
 This will drastically reduce the time each woman spends fetching water daily.

 Let Girls Learn